sammyebinne/section-2-team-2-leetcode/README.md

     Step 1 - find the actual sum of numbers in the array Step 2 - find the Gauss's sum of the numbers in the range given Step 3 - the missing number will be the difference between the Gauss's sum and the actual sum.
 Return this difference.

+2. Add Two Numbers

+    The two linked lists given are in reversed order

+    We have to add each of their nodes in order of appearance (from first to last)

+    If the sum of any "set" is greater than 9, we have to carry over the first didgit, just like we would in regular mathematics

+    If one of the LinkedLists is longer than the other one, we can just represent that node's value by zero